don-noh/don-noh.github.io/README.md

 ## Academic Website

 Forked and modified for Don Noh's use.
-Many thanks to below works.
+Many thanks to works listed below.

 ## Jekyll / Github Page